korakoss/minicompiler/DEVNOTES.md

 Improved the running scripts: _yumc_ compiles, and (courtesy of dotfiles/) _ycp_ compiles and runs on pi, _yumpi_ jumps to project folder on pi.

 ## OVERHAUL STUFF

+### DONE, FINALIZED
-- main.rs finalized
+- main.rs
-- common.rs done
+- common.rs
-- ast.rs done
+- ast.rs
+- (lex.rs)
+- parse.rs

+### PLAN
+- hir
+- ast-to-hir
+- hir codegen
+- (delete codegen)

+### QUESTION:
-- QUESTION: who's checking being in a loop nest/fun currently.
+- who's checking being in a loop nest/fun currently.
 Is it the HIR lowerer?
     - write a test case for this
     - other testcase: write a nonparametric function
         - unconfident about AST parsing there
+    - other testcase: long ass expression made of binops

 # Current things